 However, to receive compensation, you must demonstrate that the truck driver’s actions directly caused the accident.
 When demonstrating negligence in a truck accident, you need to have evidence to prove the following elements:

-• The driver was responsible for ensuring everyone’s safety.
+- The driver was responsible for ensuring the safety of everyone.

 Note that without compelling evidence of the truck driver’s negligence, you may forfeit your right to compensation.
 Therefore, it’s crucial to collect evidence at the accident scene, including: